Blah2014/javascript/README.md

 A client-side JavaScript SDK for authenticating with OAuth2 (and OAuth1 with a oauth proxy) web services and querying their REST APIs.

 [hello.js](https://adodson.com/hello.js/)

+### Thorin.js
+Thorin.js is the Node.js framework that you can use to easily:
+* Boot up a pre-configured web-server, sanitize and validate all your input
+* Render static HTML files using a templating engine, compile your less & sass styles
+* Integrate centralized logging with loglet.io
+* Use secure sessions in your requests, stored in redis, MySQL or file system
+* Use already written components for some wide-spread services (Redis, ElasticSearch, Sequelize)
+* Use a centralized dispatcher to handle your redux actions via HTTP or WebSockets
+* Schedule recurring tasks that may use a redis queue to process events
+* Extend the core functionality with use-case specific plugins
+* Integrate with sconfig.io's discovery system for microservice discovery & authorization
+* And much much more.